 Unlike the regular Seat-In-Coach Tour – that covers interesting places of a particular destination – this is an experience which stitches nature, culture and the landscape of the island paradise together.
 Hence, ‘mingling with locals’ is a certain highlight of this tour which has been drawn up to offer you the ‘real taste’ through the Sri Lankan way of life.
 In fact, this will be a main reason why you will take home not just memories of picturesque places, but a bouquet of recollections that will ink delightful memories of the Wonder of Asia in times to come!

-Guest joining from Negombo are to wake up to the tropical sunrise and join the group from Colombo at 06.30 a.m from Goldi Sands Hotel to head out to Lelema (Fish Market) to observe the fishermen’s way of life.
+Wake up to the tropical sunrise and head out to Lellama to observe the fishermen’s way of life.
 Watch how they spread out their nets with care hoping for that ‘big catch’.
 Then simply take few steps towards the busy fishermen pulling fishing nets ashore.
-After all, a little help would be thrilling and appreciated by the fisherman.
+After all, a little help wouldn’t mind, would it?

-Your crew will help you preserve the fresh fish caught in cold boxes to take them across for your afternoon BBQ where you enjoy your lunch.
+Preserve the fresh catch in cold boxes to take them across for your afternoon BBQ where you enjoy your lunch.

-As the journey begins, you will witness coconut cultivations and while you drive towards Sigiriya, you will see vast areas of paddy fields.
-It is really an amazing thing to see how the environment changes from the coastal line to the dry zone through the paddy fields.
-As your journey deepens into the northern part of the island you will be able to witness exotic birds, Monitor Lizards, grey Buffalos and overly friendly Monkeys.
+As the journey begins, you will witness coconut cultivations and while you drive towards Dambulla, you will see vast areas of paddy fields.
+It is really an amazing thing to see how the environment changes from the coastal line to paddy fields.
+As your journey deepens into the northern part of the island you will be able to witness exotic birds, Monitor Lizards, grey Buffalos, and overly friendly Monkeys.

-Hop into a local restaurant by 01.00 p.m. and line up to your own BBQ with the fresh fish you brought from the fishing village the very day, then learn the art of marinating and make your own BBQ meal.
+Proceed to a local restaurant and line up to your own BBQ with the fresh fish you brought from the fishing village the very day, then learn the art of marinating and make your own BBQ meal.
 It will be a nice experience to make your own BBQ.

-Optional: Visit Sigiriya Lion Rock (Entrance fee USD 30 per person)
+In the morning Visit Sigiriya Lion Rock (Optional – Entrance fee USD 30 per person to be paid direct by clients)

 This is where you get to hop on a bicycle and take a slow ride through scattered local villages.
 School children who run through the paddy fields will make this beautiful morning more colourful.
 Being captivated by the subtle beauty of the feathered – Egrets, Brahminy Kites and Bulbuls – while observing a Kingfisher making a nose-dive into sparkling water can never be a bad idea after all!

-Paddle on the cycle trail right up to the close by village house where you will have the opportunity to blend with the local family and prepare food jointly with the group.
+Stop at a village market place and you can buy vegetables for your today’s lunch.
+You can bargain with the local vendors with the help of your tour guide and purchase vegetables on your own.
+Then transfer to a close by village house.
+You will have the opportunity to blend with the local family and prepare food jointly with the group.
 It will be an interactive cooking experience for the guests.
 Whilst sharing the Sri Lankan cookery secrets, the tour guide will introduce the village family to the group.
 After the joint preparation of the food clients can enjoy the typical Sri Lankan rice and curry lunch with the local family.
 For sure this will be another unforgettable experaince for all of the guests.

 Do not let the heat absorb your interest as you have just stepped into a mine of cultural and religious extravaganza.
 Stamping a remarkable era from the 11th century until 1310 CE.
 Polonnaruwa, represents one of the most important milestones in the history of Sri Lanka.
 Take a walk across this UNESCO World Heritage Site – a kingdom of the greatest kings that ruled the island – and witness how stone-carved Buddha statues as well as architectural and historic